ohadf/little-snitch-rules/README.md

 # little-snitch-rules
 Generate Little Snitch rules to block adware and malware websites.
-Host lists from Steven Black.
+Host lists from Steven Black (https://github.com/StevenBlack/hosts).

 ## Subscribe to rule group in Little Snitch
 If you don't want to create your own list, you can subscribe to the one I generated.